BerikXardas/chuesser/README.md

 # chuesser
-chuesser is a simple implementation chess puzzle game Black Box Chess.
+chuesser is a simple implementation of the chess puzzle game Black Box Chess.

 ## Attention!
 This implementation requires the CodeDraw library
 https://github.com/Krassnig/CodeDraw